ku-sldg/plih/_funs/5-Reader-Monad.md

 Bingo.  `useClosure` creates a new environment by adding the new binding needed for evaluating `App` to the environment from the closure.  `local` plugs that in and we're now good go go.

-Now that we know how to build an environment from `app` and `bind`, it's time to evaluate identifiers by looking them up.  `ask` returns the environment that is in turn bound to `env`.
+Now that we know how to build an environment from application and `bind`, it's time to evaluate identifiers by looking them up.  `ask` returns the environment that is in turn bound to `env`.
 A `lookup` is performed to find `id` in `env`.
 If it's there, return it.
 If it's not, throw an error.

 ```haskell
 evalM (Id id) = do { env <- ask ;